zijianer/PhotosCore/README.md

 - Smart Album cleanup operations modify album membership only.
 They do not delete the underlying photos or videos from the photo library.

-This repository and Release do not include tweak source code, `.xm` files, or source archives.